preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/settings/index.rst.txt

 .. image:: heading-example.png

-The Icon Color setting apply to the four Icons to the right.
+The Icon Color setting apply to the icons to the right.

 Logo
 ------